About the ASR

 Most organizations are able to provide data at UNSPSC family level, the second level in the UNSPSC hierarchy; however, some organizations are limited to providing information only at UNSPSC segment level – the top level of the hierarchy.
-When filtering at a lower level of the hierarchy, data only available at a higher level is recorded as ‘Unavailable at this level of detail.’
+When filtering at a lower level of the hierarchy, data only available at a higher level is shown as ‘No data’ in the dashboards.
 In some limited cases, organizations are unable to provide information on the categorization of goods and services procured, in which case this data is reported as unspecified goods and unspecified services.

 Procurement by countries

 Throughout the ASR, the terms ’country’ or ’countries’ refer to countries and territories.
 Unless otherwise stated, they refer to supplier countries reported by the submitting organization (usually the country where the supplier is registered).

 Country names, as well as their designation by geographic region, follow the Standard Country or Area Codes for Statistical Use, referred to as the ‘M49 standard’ (prepared by the Statistics Division of the United Nations Secretariat).
 There may be some minor discrepancies between printed reports and data available online due to changes in the reporting methodology over time.